umccr/workflows/README.md

 **Todo:**

 * [ ] Check for overlap between this blocklist table and the [SAGE Hotspots](#4-SAGE-Hotspots)
+* [ ] Are the coordinates above gene coordinates or the blocklist overlap?

 #### UMCCR Cancer Gene List and Segmental Duplications